kennethyang404/pandas/README.md

 This repository was forked from Pandas master branch.

-It contains several improvements to the original Pandas API:

-- DataFrame
-  - builder
-  - indexing
-  - mean
-- DatetimeIndex
-  - builder

 ### How to build

 1. Clone this repo.
+Go into the directory.

 2. [Optional] Create and open a virtual environment for dependencies: